Ncm9658/nphvz/readme.md

 # New Paltz Humans vs Zombies (NPHvZ)

 Built on [KnoopvsZombies](https://github.com/mikeknoop/knoopvszombies), an open source [Humans vs Zombies](http://humansvszombies.org/) game engine created by [Mike Knoop](http://mikeknoop.com/).
-Find a hosted version of this engine at [http://muzombies.org](http://muzombies.org) and the New Paltz version at [http://nphvz.com](http://nphvz.com).
+You can find the live version of this site up and running at [http://nphvz.com](http://nphvz.com).

 ![NPHvZ in action](http://i.imgur.com/CCZNIyV.png)